NOKOV-MOCAP/mocap_nokov/README.md

 # mocap_nokov
-ROS nodes for working with the Nokov motion capture system
+ROS2 nodes for working with the Nokov motion capture system